Udûn (The Lord of the Rings: The Rings of Power): Writing

 Since early writing work in 2018, the writers knew that the sixth episode would be the culmination of key character arcs for the first season, including those of Galadriel, Elendil, Isildur, Arondir, and Bronwyn.
 The writers' room had a board tracking the season's major characters and many of them had a pink card with a volcano on it, reflecting that the eruption is the major event of the season that impacts many lives.
 Despite the episode being very action-heavy, the showrunners liked the quieter character scenes that it includes such as Galadriel's discussions with Isildur and Elendil, and the scene where Arondir and Bronwyn plant seeds before the battle begins.
 The latter is reflected by Adar doing the same at the start of the episode, showing that he still follows some Elvish customs.
-The seeds that Arondir and Bronwyn plant are the same seeds that Bronwyn gave to Arondir in the first episode, and Arondir uses some of them later in the episode to help heal Bronwyn after she is wounded.
+The seeds that Arondir and Bronwyn plant are the same seeds that Bronwyn gave to Arondir in the first episode, "A Shadow of the Past", and Arondir uses some of them later in the episode to help heal Bronwyn after she is wounded.
 It was important to the showrunners that the episode have strong emotional stakes rather than just be about action sequences and special effects.
 They felt the audience would care about the fighting because they already cared about the family of Bronwyn, Theo, and Arondir.

 The showrunners acknowledged that the scene between Galadriel and Halbrand late in the episode, where they discuss how they feel fighting together, could be perceived as romantic.
 However, they hoped by the end of the season that audiences would interpret it more as an acknowledgement that the two characters feel they are at their best when they work together.
 Earlier in the episode, Bronwyn comforts Theo by telling him that "this shadow is but a small and passing thing".
 This line is based on a similar one from The Lord of the Rings when the characters Frodo Baggins and Samwise Gamgee are making their way through Mordor.
 That is McKay's favorite Tolkien moment and he felt it was "fair game" to use because it was not included in Jackson's films.